 In 2014, I packed what I needed into a 40-liter backpack and boarded a flight for a 3-week trip to South America

-…that turned into a 5-month stay in Cusco, Peru.
+…that turned into a nearly 5-month stay in Cusco, Peru.

 That definitely wasn’t part of my plan.
 But after experiencing the rich culture, mouthwatering food, fascinating people, and incomparable beauty of this ancient Inca city nestled in the Peruvian Andes, how could I leave?
 It soon became clear to me that I wasn’t the only one enchanted by Cusco.
 There is a growing expat community that wandered into this place and somehow never left.